How to Find Cheap Flights in 2026

 Hidden-city ticketing means booking a flight with a layover in your real destination and simply not taking the final leg, because that itinerary is sometimes cheaper than a direct ticket.
 It can work, but the caveats are serious.

 You cannot check a bag (it flies to the final city), the airline will cancel your return if you skip a leg, and carriers can penalize loyalty members who do it repeatedly.
 Treat it as an occasional one-way trick, never a habit.
+Honestly, the boring tactics above will out-save it almost every time.

 12. Compare Everything in One Search